yale-nova/weave/experiments/ReprodcutionReadme.md

 [This page](http://weave.eastus.cloudapp.azure.com:5555/plotting/extrapolate_experiment_full_summary/_opt_spark_enclave_data_yellow_tripdata_202%5C%2A_wy.csv_full_summary.html) as an example, plots the overhead of WordCount and Sort execution for different schemes (Spark, Spark+Sort, Weave, Weave+Sort, ColumnSort, and SnB).

+A screenshot of one of the plots of that page is placed here for reference.

+We use the same hatch and hue patterns as the paper to enable easier comparison.

 ## Numerical Analysis